cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 - Embed data into other places (cookies / local storage) you could read off
 - Add data to the DOM that you can read off to know how to proceed

-Let's explore some examples to do conditional testing without involving the DOM:
+Let's explore some examples of conditional testing that will pass or fail 100% of the time.

 ## A/B Campaign